 Please note: U.S. citizenship is not required to apply for the Peace Corps Prep Program.
 However, U.S. citizenship is required to apply to serve as a Peace Corps volunteer after graduation.

 - Attend a Peace Corps Prep Program Information Session.
-All sessions are held in SSB 3.107.

 - Review the Peace Corps Prep Program Student Guide.